sbunivedu/cs2-lab2/README.md

 NOTE: It is YOUR responsibility to make sure you do not pop or peek an empty stack.

-When you finish, show your code to your lab instructor to get the magic number.
+Please create a "result.txt" file with the output from your test cases (in the console) to prove that your solution works correctly.

 ### Step 4 If You Have Time
 Stacks are useful in many ways.
 One way a stack can be useful is in evaluating a word to see if it is a palindrome.
 You will recall that a palindrome is a word that reads the same forwards as backwards.
 "MOM", "WOW", and RACECAR are all palindromes.